 According to the U.S. Department of Energy, you can claim the Residential Energy Efficiency Property Credit for solar, wind, and geothermal equipment in both your principal residence and a second home.
 But fuel-cell equipment qualifies only if installed in your principal residence.

-Nonbusiness Energy Property Tax Credit
+Nonbusiness Energy Property Tax Credit (Expired December 31, 2017)

-Equipment and materials can qualify for the Nonbusiness Energy Property Credit only if they meet technical efficiency standards set by the Department of Energy.
+For tax years prior to 2018, equipment and materials can qualify for the Nonbusiness Energy Property Credit only if they meet technical efficiency standards set by the Department of Energy.
 The manufacturer can tell you whether a particular item meets those standards.
 For this credit, the IRS distinguishes between two kinds of upgrades.

 - Home insulation